donghui435/YouTube-video-info-download-including-title-channel-automatically-generated-subtitles-/README.md

 # YouTube video info download (including title/channel/autogmatically generated subtitles)

-This repository demonstrates how to downnload YouTube video's subtitle and information using video ID.
+This repository demonstrates how to download YouTube video's subtitle and information using video ID.
 It also includes some subtitle cleaning process and NLP analysis.

 ## Video ID dataset
 The data this project using is from One On Epsilon.
 This is the data file URL which is in a json format: